LouDnl/USBSID-Pico/README.md

 # Examples
 Visit my [Youtube channel](https://www.youtube.com/channel/UCOu1hPBTsEbG7ZFnk9-29KQ), [other socials](https://github.com/LouDnl) or the [SHOWCASE](SHOWCASE.md) page to see more examples of the board in action.
 ### Software
-Also see the [Software manual](doc/USBSID-Pico-software-manual.adoc) for information on how to use supported software!
+See the [Software manual](doc/USBSID-Pico-software-manual.adoc) for information on how to use supported software!
 _Available examples with USBSID-Pico support:_<br>
 [**USBSID-Pico driver**](https://github.com/LouDnl/USBSID-Pico-driver) repo is available @ https://github.com/LouDnl/USBSID-Pico-driver<br>
 [**HardSID USB / SidBlaster USB**](examples/hardsid-sidblaster) emulation driver example<br>